Quickback Docs

 • Soft-delete filtering.
 If the table has a deletedAt column (which it does by default, thanks to audit injection), the firewall still emits isNull(<table>.deletedAt) so soft-deleted records stay hidden.
 To opt out of soft-delete filtering on an exception resource, either set compiler.features.auditFields: false globally or hand-author a schema without deletedAt.

-So an exception: true resource on the default configuration returns isNull(<table>.deletedAt) from buildFirewallConditions() — no tenant filter, soft-delete filter still applied.
+So firewall: [{ exception: true }] on the default configuration returns isNull(<table>.deletedAt) from buildFirewallConditions() — no tenant filter, soft-delete filter still applied.

 Common Patterns